On $n$-hereditary algebras and $n$-slice algebras: Pairs of higher slice algebras of finite type

-The algebra $\GG'$ is not unique in general, but there are only finite many of them up to isomorphism.
-As a corollary of \ref{fin}, we have the following result on their bound quivers from the its proof. \begin{cor} Let $Q^{\perp}$ is the bound quiver of an $n$-slice algebra $\GG$ of finite type with Coxeter index $q+1$ and let ${Q'}^{\perp}$ be the bound quiver of its companion $\GG'$.
+As a corollary of Theorem \ref{fin}, we have the following result on their bound quivers from its proof. \begin{cor} Let $Q^{\perp}$ be the bound quiver of an $n$-slice algebra $\GG$ of finite type with Coxeter index $q+1$ and let ${Q'}^{\perp}$ be the bound quiver of its companion $\GG'$.
 Then $\zzs{n-1}Q \simeq \zzs{q-1} {Q'}^{\perp}$ \end{cor}